 * For more information about this side effect, see “Side effect specifics” below.

 Mild side effects can occur with Tremfya use.
-This list doesn’t include all possible mild side effects of the drug.
+This list does not include all possible mild side effects of the drug.
 For more information, you can refer to Tremfya’s prescribing information.

-Mild side effects that have been reported with Tremfya include:
+Mild side effects that people taking Trefya have reported include:

 - joint pain